Use this Bike Week Guide to Generating Local PR for inspiration and ideas. The guide contains information in the following areas:

 For more information on (INSERT NAME) please visit (INSERT WEBSITE)

 (INSERT CONTACT DETAILS, NAME, TELEPHONE AND EMAIL)

-- Bike Week 2016 is delivered by Cycling UK, formerly CTC the national cycling charity, as part of the European Union Intelligent Energy Programme.
-Bike Week also has funding from Cycling Scotland and Bike Hub.
-Other partners this year include NSPCC, Bike Radar, Cycling Plus, Cycle Scheme, Love to Ride, The London Bike Show and The Telegraph. http://bikeweek.org.uk/partners/
+- Bike Week 2017 is delivered by Cycling UK, formerly CTC the national cycling charity.
+Other partners this year include Bike Radar, Cycling Plus, Cycle to Work Day, Cycling Scotland. http://bikeweek.org.uk/partners/

 - The National Travel Survey (NTS) is produced by the Department for Transport and is the primary source of data on personal travel patterns in Great Britain https://www.gov.uk/government/collections/national-travel-survey-statistics

 - In a hurry?
 During rush-hour, a bicycle is twice as fast as a car – good if you hate traffic jams!
 Even better, you won’t spend a penny on parking

 - Over half of our car journeys are less than 5 miles – swapping them for an easy 30 minute bike ride can save you a small fortune in fuel costs

 - Cyclists live on average at least two years longer than non-cyclists and their fitness levels are equivalent to being ten years younger – so forget nip and tuck, think pedal and push!